polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 To make this section more understandable, we will bring back the example from section 6.2.1:

-:::quote "Revisiting the example scenario from section 6.2.1"
+::::note[Revisiting the example scenario from section 6.2.1]

-:::example
+:::tip[Example]

 Say we have two actors.
 Alice, who is registered on Server A, and Bob, who is registered on Server B. Alice and Bob **are having a conversation on Server B**.
 Given a signed message